Master of Human Resource Management and Industrial Relations

-The HRM&IR program is designed to produce graduates who are effective strategic partners, confident employee advocates, administrative experts, knowledgeable change agents, persuasive professional communicators, discerning researchers and thought leaders, as well as ethically aware practitioners in the field of people management and employment relations.
+The program produces graduates who are effective strategic partners, confident employee advocates, administrative experts, knowledgeable change agents, persuasive professional communicators and discerning researchers.

 For upcoming events and information sessions relating to this degree and the University of Sydney Business School visit: sydney.edu.au/business/events.